aclueless/spair/README.md

 HTML's tags and attributes are implemented as methods in Spair.
 Names that are conflicted with Rust's keywords are implemented using raw identifers such as `r#type`, `r#for`...

+## Common errors
+Using Spair, you may encounter common mistakes listed in this section.
+They are really annoying.
+How these problems can be avoided?
+### `static_attributes()`
+If you set an attribute in static-mode it will never be updated.
+It is easy to misplace an update-mode attribute under static-mode.
+### arm index in `match_if()`
+`match_if()` requires you to specify which arm-index you are on to correctly render/update the content.
+The number must be unique, otherwise it does not work correctly.
+And the problem become worse when you refactor your code, it easy forgetting update the indices.

 ## What's done?

 * Non-keyed-list